Monzo calls for mandatory gambling blocks on bank accounts

 Other banks which offer the facility to block some gambling transactions include Halifax, Natwest, Lloyds and RBS.
 However, 40% of UK current accounts don’t let you block gambling.

 Monzo is calling on the government to make sure everyone can access a gambling block.
+Go to mega888 original to access easily to this online casino.

 Together with researchers, charities and other organisations, the bank has sent an open letter to the government.